 Trading can be addictive; the thought of making more money, getting that big trade and being successful forex trader at something that not many people often are.
 These are all traits of a good trader, but it’s when these traits begin to take over the trader’s life that being a hard worker become being an addict.
-Below are some signs that you might have trading addiction; read through them and see if they apply to you.
+Below are some signs that you might have a trading addiction; read through them and see if they apply to you.

 Get a High Off Of Big Investment Wins